-When adding coolant, or refilling the system, a minimum solution of 50% recommended HOAT ethylene glycol engine coolant (antifreeze) and distilled water should be used.
-Use higher concentrations (not to exceed 70%) if temperatures below $-34^{\circ}F$ ($-37^{\circ}C$) are anticipated.
+When adding coolant, a minimum solution of 50% recommended Mopar Antifreeze/ Coolant 5 Year/100,000 Mile Formula HOAT (Hybrid Organic Additive Technology), or equivalent, in water should be used.
+Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated.